vuex-orm/plugin-graphql/docs/guide/relationships/README.md

 [[toc]]

-This chapter describes how the Apollo-Plugin interacts with relationships.
+This chapter describes how the GraphQL-Plugin interacts with relationships.
 All relationships work out of the box.
 We take the examples from the [Vuex-ORM documentation for definition relationships](https://vuex-orm.github.io/vuex-orm/relationships/defining-relationships.html) and show what GraphQL queries will be generated.